CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 6: Define Input Variables.md

 ## Summary

-In this module, you learnt how to define:
+In this module, you have covered the following:

    - Input Variables
    - Define those variables in the main configuration